tomdoyoon/Illinois-Mortgage-Acceptance/README.md

 The outcome of the mortgage application is heavily imbalanced, 92.88% of all applications were successful.

-The top performing classification model would be the random forest model with an over sample of the minority, with a macro average F1 score of .93.
+The top performing classification model was the random forest model with an over sample of the minority, with a macro average F1 score of .93.
 Prediction of success had a F1 of .99 and prediction of rejection had a F1 of .87.
-The random forest model, without sampling techniques, performs quite well and has the same metrics as the over sample of the minority random forest model.
+The random forest model, without sampling techniques, performed quite well and had the same metrics as the over sample of the minority random forest model.
+Thus, extensive resampling may not be necessary for predicting the imbalanced loan outcome.